-The City of Charlotte shall establish a Street Tree Planting Account to support City-managed public tree planting and public tree inventory initiatives in the City of Charlotte's corporate limits, and tree canopy assessment and policy initiatives.
-Collected fees and monies from City tree mitigation, planting strip payment-in-lieu processes, tree pit payment-in-lieu processes, and other monies collected with the intent and purpose of supporting the interests of public tree planting, public tree inventory, and tree canopy assessment and policy initiatives, shall be deposited into the Street Tree Planting Account.
+The City of Charlotte shall establish a Street Tree Planting Account to support City-managed city tree planting, city tree maintenance, and city tree inventory initiatives in the City of Charlotte's corporate limits, and tree canopy assessment and policy initiatives.
+Collected fees and monies from City tree mitigation, planting strip payment-in-lieu processes, tree pit payment-in-lieu processes, and other monies collected with the intent and purpose of supporting the interests of city tree planting, city tree maintenance, city tree inventory, and tree canopy assessment and policy initiatives, shall be deposited into the Street Tree Planting Account.